falenn/k8sPlayground/devices/qat/README.md

 To provide an nginx sidecar that proxies all tcp/udp traffic with TLS termination.

 !!
 Todo
 1. Allow the docker conatiner to not run as root.
+The intel qat k8s plugin can be used to present qat devices to the docker container.
 2. Figure out how a handleful of containers can be proxied by one nginx container.
 Likely using a kubernetes pod volume with a few unix sockets.
 3. Fix certificate issuses related to self signed certs, so that connections are encrypted.
+4. Tuning nginx parameters.
+5. Tuning intel device files in /etc/

 Documentation
 https://01.org/sites/default/files/downloads/intelr-quickassist-technology/337020-001qatwcontaineranddocker.pdf